Echo Look is one of the newest additions to Amazon's line of Echo-branded devices, and it's also one of the quirkiest.

 Where is Amazon Echo Look available?

-At launch, Echo Look is only available in the US via an invite-only scheme.
-There's no word yet on when it will become generally available in the US.
-We also don't know about UK availability or pricing.
+At launch, Echo Look is only available in the US via Amazon (US).
+There's no word yet on when it will come to the UK.

 Want to know more?